Distributed Linearly Separable Computation: Introduction

 \section{Introduction}

 Enabling large-scale computations for a large dimension of data, distributed computation systems such as MapReduce \cite{dean2008mapreduce} and Spark \cite{zaharia2010spark} have received significant attention in recent years~\cite{largescale2012dean}.
 The distributed computation system divides a computational task into several subtasks, which are then assigned to some distributed workers.
 This reduces significantly the computing time by exploiting parallel computing procedures and thus enables handling of the computations over large-scale big data.
 However, while large scale distributed computing schemes have the potential for achieving unprecedented levels of accuracy and providing dramatic insights into complex phenomena, they also present some technical issues/bottlenecks.
-First, due to the presence of stragglers, a subset of workers may take excessively long time or fail to return their computed sub-tasks, which leads to a undesirable and unpredictable latency.
+First, due to the presence of stragglers, a subset of workers may take excessively long time or fail to return their computed sub-tasks, which leads to an undesirable and unpredictable latency.
 Second, data and computed results should be communicated among the master who wants to compute the task, and the workers.
 If the communication bandwidth is limited, the communication cost becomes another bottleneck of the distributed computation system.
-In order to tackle these two bottlenecks, coding techniques were introduced to the distributed computing algorithms~\cite{speedup2018Lee,distributedcomputing,unifiedDC2016li}, with the purpose of increasing tolerance with respect to stragglers and reduce the master-workers communication cost.
-Using the idea of the Minimum Distance Separable (MDS) code, the master can recover the task function from the answers of the fastest workers.
-Inspired by concepts from coded caching networks~\cite{dvbt2fundamental,d2dcaching}, network coding techniques are used to save significant communication cost exchanged in the network.
+In order to tackle these two bottlenecks, coding techniques were introduced to the distributed computing algorithms~\cite{speedup2018Lee,distributedcomputing,unifiedDC2016li}, with the purpose of increasing tolerance with respect to stragglers and reducing the master-workers communication cost.
+More precisely, for the first bottleneck, using ideas similar to Minimum Distance Separable (MDS) codes, the master can recover the task function from the answers of the fastest workers.
+For the second bottleneck, inspired by concepts from coded caching networks~\cite{dvbt2fundamental,d2dcaching}, network coding techniques are used to save significant communication cost exchanged in the network.

-In this paper, we consider the problem where a master aims to compute a linearly separable function $f$ (such as linear MapReduce, Fourier Transform, convolution, etc.) on $\Ksf$ datasets ($D_1,\ldots,D_{\Ksf}$), which can be written as
+In this paper, a master aims to compute a linearly separable function $f$ (such as linear MapReduce, Fourier Transform, convolution, etc.) on $\Ksf$ datasets ($D_1,\ldots,D_{\Ksf}$), which can be written as